top of page

 Post Doctoral Research in the US - 2023 June onwards

-I am here in the US to study the ecology of flathead borers so as to manage them efficiently
+I am in the U.S. to study the ecology of flat-headed borers with the goal of developing effective management strategies.

 Chrysobothris